JeffersonLab/JANA2/docs/tutorial.rst

 We can understand this command as follows:

-* jana is the default command-line tool for launching JANA.
+* :py:func:`jana' is the default command-line tool for launching JANA.
 If you would rather create your own executable which uses JANA internally, you are free to do so.

-* The -P flag specifies a configuration parameter, e.g. -Pjana:debug_plugin_loading=1 tells JANA to log detailed information about where the plugin loader went looking and what it found.
+* The :py:func:`-P' flag specifies a configuration parameter, e.g. :py:func:'-Pjana:debug_plugin_loading=1' tells JANA to log detailed information about where the plugin loader went looking and what it found.

-* plugins is the parameter specifying the names of plugins to load, as a comma-separated list (without spaces).
-By default JANA searches for these in $JANA_HOME/plugins, although you can also specify full paths.
+* :py:func:`plugins' is the parameter specifying the names of plugins to load, as a comma-separated list (without spaces).
+By default JANA searches for these in :py:func:'$JANA_HOME/plugins', although you can also specify full paths.

-* -b tells JANA to run everything in benchmark mode, i.e. it slowly increases the number of threads while measuring the overall throughput.
+* :py:func:'-b tells' JANA to run everything in benchmark mode, i.e. it slowly increases the number of threads while measuring the overall throughput.
 You can cancel processing at any time by pressing Ctrl-C.

 Creating a JANA plugin